Gluten-free vegan wholesome quiche with an almond chickpea crust and flavorsome mix of tofu, beetroot, chard and dill.

 Happy August!
 Sending lots of love your way.

-After a long time, I have a savoury recipe for you!
+After a long time, I have a savory recipe for you!
 This Beetroot Chard Vegan Quiche recipe has been on my mind since January and it finally made it to the blog.
 I’ve baked it twice in the last couple of weeks and I loved it.

-The flavours in this quiche are beetroot, chard and dill.
+The flavors in this quiche are beetroot, chard and dill.
 I don’t know if that will be to everyone taste, but it’s one of my favourite combinations and I use it really often.
-I make a curry that I love with these flavours too.
+I make a curry that I love with these flavors too.

-For the crust, I’ve used a variation from my Apricot Frangipane Tart, I really like the texture and flavour of this crust and I wanted to try it in a savoury recipe too.
+For the crust, I’ve used a variation from my Apricot Frangipane Tart, I really like the texture and flavor of this crust and I wanted to try it in a savory recipe too.

 For the filling, I’ve opted for a mix of firm tofu, vegan creme fraiche and chickpea flour.
 I’ve used 1tbsp of chickpea flour in my mix, for me that was perfect.
 But if you prefer denser filling then you could add a little extra.

 If you have beetroot with the greens you could use it instead of the chard or use a mix of both.
 They work really well together.
 Alternatively, you could even use kale or spinach.
 I’ve added quite a bit of dill, you don’t have to use as much.

 The recipe is straight forward, the flavours are easily adaptable and you could add your own spin to the recipe depending on what you have available.

 Let me know how you like it :)